the3deer/android-3D-model-viewer/README.md

 but I will try to continue improving the app and adding more features.
 So please send me your comments, suggestions or complains by opening an [issue](https://github.com/andresoviedo/android-3D-model-viewer/issues) or email me to andresoviedo@gmail.com.

-The app comes with some included 3D models that were taken for free from Internet.
+The app comes with some included 3D models that have different licenses.

 Whats next
 ==========

-* Skybox is a quick win - very soon
 * Support for glTF standard format
 * 3D without glasses
 * Augmented reality